HEPTACOM/heptaconnect-docs/docs/guides/administrator/routing.md

 This is already an indicator that a data route is uni-directional.

+## Mapping setup

+Some data needs to be mapped between two portal nodes but will not be automatically created by routed transit data.
+This can be due to reasons like a missing implementation as transit data or merging multiple mappings into a single mapping.
+Common entities affected by this are salutations, countries, currencies, payment methods and shipping methods.
+To administer manual mappings use the commands `heptaconnect:identity-redirect:add` and `heptaconnect:identity-redirect:list`.

 ## How to use

 To create a route we want to know what data types we can connect between which portal nodes.